-“Physica in Fabula” is born by the idea of put together two worlds apparently distant: literature and physics.
+“Physica in Fabula” is born by the idea of putting together two worlds apparently distant: literature and physics.

-After reading a brief literary step, some simple experiments, which are related to the physical phenomena present in the story, are shown and explained; for example “Harry Potter and the Philosopher’s Stone” is linked to some experiments of geometrical optics for understanding if it is possible to recreate the Cloak of invisibility.
-Last piece is followed by a laboratory, called G-Lab, in which the audience realizes the experiment using poor materials, such as building a hologram prism for smartphone and tablet.
+After reading a brief literary passage, some simple experiments related to the story are shown and explained; for example “Harry Potter and the Philosopher’s Stone” is linked to some experiments of geometrical optics for understanding if it is possible to recreate the Cloak of invisibility.
+Last piece is followed by a laboratory, called G-Lab, in which the audience realizes experiment using poor materials, such as building a hologram prism for smartphone and tablet.
 This activity was presented for the first time in occasion of the presentation of the book “La Nascita Imperfetta delle Cose” by the Italian physicist Guido Tonelli, hosted by the bookstore laFeltrinelli Libri e Musica in Naples and organized by Fondazione IDIS – Città della Scienza.

 In the last year “Physica in Fabula” became a real format that has been performed in various neapolitan libraries and during the XXXI edition of “Futuro Remoto”, organized by Città della Scienza.

 The format has been expanded with new readings and adding some excerpts of animated movies.